razerofficial/ClickTeamFusion_ChromaSDK/README.md

 * The `PlayComposite` action will play all the animations for the device set.
 This includes ChromaLink, Headset, Keyboard, Keypad, Mouse, and Mousepad device animations.

 ![image_9](images/image_9.png)

+### Actions

+**Setup**

+* `Initialize Extension` - Initialize the `ChromaSDK` if available.
+Always check the condition `Is Extension Initialized` before calling other methods.
+This will make sure the user has `Chroma`.

+**Lua**

+* `Register ChromaSDK with Lua` - Expose the `ChromaSDK` methods to `Lua` script.

+* `Lua Load String` - Execute a `Lua` string.
+This makes it possible to invoke `Lua` functions.

+* `Lua Load File` - Load a `Lua` file and execute the script.
+Use this to define functions that can be called with `Lua Load String`.

+**Colors**

+* `Set Device to RGB` - Set a device to a single `RGB` color.

+* `Set All Devices to RGB` - Set all `Chroma` connected devices to a single `RGB` color.

+* `Lerp All Frames Between Two Colors with Frame RGB Data as Input` - Use grayscale input from the existing animation to transition between two colors.

+* `Lerp All Frames Between Two Colors with Frame RGB Data as Input (Ignore Blank RGB Values)` - Same as above, except ignore unset colors.

+* `Fill All Frames with Color where RGB is Blank` - Set all colors to a single `RGB` color where the existing color is not set.

+* `Offset All Frames with RGB Offset` - Add `RGB` values to the existing animation colors.

+**Animations**

+* `Get Animation` - Load a `Chroma` animation into memory.

+* `Play Animation` - Play a `Chroma` animation.
+If an existing animation was playing on the device, it will be stopped to play the new animation.

+* `Stop Animation` - Stop playing a `Chroma` animation if it was playing.

+* `Play Composite` - Play a set of `Chroma` animations.
+The device set includes ChromaLink, Headset, Keyboard, Keypad, Mouse, and Mousepad.

+* `Close Animation` - Close a `Chroma` animation.
+This is useful to reload an animation from disk.
+This is used for dynamic animations to reset after color changes are made.

+**Timing**

+* `Duplicate First Frame` - Duplicate the first frame of an animation for a number of times.

+* `Duplicate Frames` - Duplicate all the frames of the animation.
+This will slow the speed of an animation by doubling the frames.

+* `Make Blank Frames` - Set the number of frames in the animation to a specific `RGB` color

+* `Reduce Frames` - Remove every nth frame of the animation.
+This expects integers greater or equal to 2.

+* `Insert Delay` - Insert a pause in the animation at the given index for a number of frames.

+* `Trim Start Frames` - Delete frames until the specified frame index.

+* `Trim End Frames` - Delete frames after the specified frame index.

+**Layers**

+* `Copy All Frames with Source Non-Blank RGB to Target` - Copy animation colors from one animation to another.

+* `Copy All Frames with Source Non-Blank RGB to Target Non-Blank RGB` - Same as above, except only copy over existing set colors.

 ### Building Chroma SDK Extension from Source